-- Check the bank and module control panel operating parameters and set points. - Check temperature drop/rise on each individual heat exchanger. - Check compressor oil level. - Check compressor oil color.
+- Check Bank Control Panel operating parameters and set points. - Check temperature drop/rise on each individual heat exchanger. \ - Check compressor oil level. - Check compressor oil color. - Check water flow rates and pressure drops across evaporator and condenser heat exchangers. - Properly document all data taken. - Check all electrical connections for tightness.

-- Check water flow rates and pressure drops across evaporator and condenser heat exchangers. - Properly document all data taken. - Check all electrical connections for tightness. - The temperature drop/rise on a fully loaded (both compressors) heat exchanger is generally 10°F. If only one compressor is running the temperature drop/rise will be approximately 5°F. Some projects are designed to have a higher or lower temperature drop on either the evaporator or the condenser depending on application.
-Consult your specific project bank performance sheet for these values.
+\ The temperature drop/rise on a fully loaded (both compressors) heat exchanger is generally 10°F. If only one compressor is running the temperature drop/rise will be approximately 5°F. Some projects are designed to have a higher or lower temperature drop on either the evaporator or the condenser depending on application.
+Consult the bank performance sheet for your specific project for these values.
 If the temperature drop/rise is greater than the design, your heat exchanger may need to be back flushed or the strainer may need to be cleaned.